FREQUENTLY ASKED QUESTIONS

 • Through participating Funding Partners, who can recommend potential applicants or pass along promising initiatives or entities for additional exploration.

 • Through Referral Partners and Programs, such as via Business Oregon’s Rural Opportunities Initiative program, via a Thriving Community Technical Assistance Center, through Economic Development Districts, and other natural partners.
-Suggested applicant referrals or requests to apply can also be made through the Federal Readiness & Leverage Fund’s website.
+Suggested applicant referrals or requests to apply can also be made through the contact form.

 • The Fund’s Manager and Liaison Team proactively identifies potential applicants.

-This Fund helps leverage ALL federal funds.
 Federal funding is routinely left “on the table” in disinvested communities.
-This Fund aims to rectify that – it will help ensure long-term impact by building capacity to secure both current and future federal funding.
+This Fund aims to rectify that –helping ensure long-term impact by building capacity to secure both current and future federal funding.

 Can my foundation explore joining the Funding Partnership?